 Gmail is free and easy to use.
 So is Outlook.
 It’s (usually) not hard to move over your old emails so you keep receiving them at your new, more professional email address.
 You’re really not stuck forever with whatever email service you signed up for in 1998.

-But apart from your email address, I also think it’s really important to understand email thread etiquette.
+But apart from your email address and very basic skills like knowing how to attach and download files, I also think it’s really important to understand email thread etiquette.
 You should not be in the habit of changing subject lines and sending emails to publishing professionals without the previous correspondence, particularly when it’s an ongoing conversation about a specific topic.
 You should try to get a sense of email tone, particularly when it comes to things like all caps, and make sure you’re not inadvertently coming across like you’re screaming at someone.

 I realize that if you came to email late in life and it’s never been a big part of your life, this all may seem a bit opaque.
 But professional and timely communication is a huge part of being an author these days.